5 Questions You Should Ask Your Dermatologist

-There’s no shortage of reasons to visit your dermatologist.
-Whether you’re due for a skin check or are dealing with pesky acne blemishes, a dermatologist can help guide you towards healthy-looking skin.
-Of course you'll want to ask questions about the skin concern(s) you’re currently facing, but don’t miss out on an opportunity to discuss other important skin-related topics.
+Whether you’re due for a skin check or are dealing with acne, a dermatologist can help guide you toward healthy-looking skin.
+And while you'll want to ask questions about the skin concern(s) you’re currently facing, don’t miss out on an opportunity to discuss other important skin-related topics.
 To truly get the most out of your visit, make sure you’re prepared with the right questions.
-Below, we share five questions you’ll want to ask your dermatologist the next time you’re in the same room.
+Below, we share five questions you’ll want to ask your dermatologist during your next visit.

-You should be visiting your dermatologist at least once per year for a thorough scan of your skin from scalp to soles.
+You should be visiting your dermatologist at least once per year for a full-body check.
 Your dermatologist will assess your skin under a bright light and magnifying tool to check for any suspicious looking moles or lesions that could be cancerous.
-However, that’s not to say you shouldn’t self-check your skin in-between visits.
-You know the marks on your own skin better than anyone else, so it’s important to keep an eye on birthmarks, spots, and moles for the warning signs of skin cancer.
+That’s not to say you shouldn’t self-check your skin in-between visits, though.
+You know your skin better than anyone else, so it’s important to keep an eye on birthmarks, spots and moles for the warning signs of skin cancer.
 Don’t know what they are?
 It’s a great idea to ask your dermatologist for a quick lesson on what to look out for.
-The more informed you are, the better you can “catch” signs of skin cancer during early—and more curable—stages.
+The more informed you are, the better you can catch signs of skin cancer during early stages.

-Environmental factors, product use, lifestyle habits and more can impact the way your skin looks and feels, but how about your diet?
-Could what you are consuming regularly be linked to the skin concerns you’re facing?
-Talk to your dermatologist about whether or not there could be a link between certain foods or diet plans and the appearance of your skin.
+Environmental factors, skin-care products, lifestyle habits and more can impact the way your skin looks and feels, but how about your diet?
+Could the food you’re consuming regularly be linked to the skin concerns you’re facing?
+Talk to your dermatologist about whether there could be a link between certain foods or diet plans and the appearance of your skin.

-Keep in mind that a higher SPF number is not always better.
-In fact, sometimes excessively high numbers (like SPF in the triple digits) can give you a false sense of security, leading you to believe that reapplication isn’t necessary.
-This couldn’t be farther from the truth, as you should be reapplying your sunscreen at least every two hours.
-That said, it doesn’t hurt to see what number SPF your dermatologist suggests using on your unique skin type and tone.
+You’ll likely want at least an SPF of 30, but the higher the SPF number doesn’t mean you can skip out on reapplication.
+You should be reapplying your sunscreen at least every two hours.
+That said, it doesn’t hurt to see what number SPF and how much product your dermatologist suggests using on your unique skin type and tone.

 Over time, a buildup of dead skin cells can cause the surface of your skin to appear dull.
 To help slough away these rough, dead cells, it’s important to exfoliate regularly.
 But not all exfoliation is considered equal.
-There are scrubs which can mechanically exfoliate your skin, and acids which can chemically exfoliate your skin.
-Depending on your skin type and preference, your dermatologist could help determine which method and products are best for exfoliating your skin.
-Once you have your tools ready, you’ll need to know how often to exfoliate.
-Some stick to a schedule of once per week, and others exfoliate more often—twice, even thrice per week.
-Ask your dermatologist about the best cadence to follow.
+There are scrubs which can mechanically exfoliate your skin and acids which can chemically exfoliate your skin.
+Depending on your skin type and preference, your dermatologist can help determine which method, products and frequency of exfoliation is best for you.